DestinyVolt/D-D/homebrew/WildMaverick.md

 Additionally, if you use a non-magical object that forces a Saving Throw, you can use your Spell Save DC in place of the default DC.

 ### Improved Wild Gimmicks
-Beginning at 10th level, whenever you expend a spell slot to fuel a Wild Gimmick, you can do so as if using a spell slot one level higher than the spell slot you expend.
+Beginning at 10th level, whenever you expend a spell slot to fuel a Wild Gimmick, you can do so as if expending a spell slot one level higher than the spell slot you expend.

 ### Wild Legerdemain
 Starting at 15th level, you can use the bonus action granted by your Quick Fingers to activate a Wild Gimmick that normally requires an action to use.